a20351766/udo.1.4.0/docs/source/network/network.md

 declaratively defined to control every aspect of behaviour.
 These individual policies are discussed elsewhere in the documentation.

-Most importantly of all, Hyperledger Fabric provides a uniquely powerful policy that allows network and channel administrators to manage policy change itself!
+Most importantly of all, Hyperledger UDO provides a uniquely powerful policy that allows network and channel administrators to manage policy change itself!
 The underlying philosophy is that policy change is a constant, whether it occurs within or between organizations, or whether it is imposed by external regulators.
 For example, new organizations may join a channel, or existing organizations may have their permissions increased or decreased.
-Let's investigate a little more how change policy is implemented in Hyperledger Fabric.
+Let's investigate a little more how change policy is implemented in Hyperledger UDO.

 They key point of understanding is that policy change is managed by a policy within the policy itself.
 The **modification policy**, or